Peter-Nhan/Peter-Nhan.github.io/_posts/2021-05-20-Webhook-Python-Curl-DNAC.md

 Before we begin, some details about the Webhook Flask receiver.
 I modified the original source [GitHub - cisco-en-programmability](https://github.com/cisco-en-programmability/dnacenter_webhook_receiver) and fork the changes here [Github - Flask webhook receiver](https://github.com/Peter-Nhan/Flask_webhook_receiver).
 I enabled authentication and allow it to be reachable from the external IP address of an Ubuntu VM (Ubuntu 20.04.2 LTS)

-> Analysis of flask_rx.py
+> Analysis of flask_rx.py - Flask Webhook receiver

-Python file *flask_rx.py* import value of the username and password from *config.py*.
-These credentials are used, when you post notification to the webhook receiver.
+Python file *flask_rx.py* imports the value of the username and password from *config.py*.
+These credentials are used by the flask web server, as well as when you post webhook notification from the *test_webhook.py*.
 You can also customise the filename that is used to save all the received webhook notification 'save_webhook_output_file'.

 {% highlight python linenos %}